omarkhan/coffeedoc/README.md

 CoffeeDoc can be run from the command line:

-    coffeedoc src/
+    Usage: coffeedoc [options] [targets]

-or
+    Options:

-    coffeedoc src/*.coffee
+        -o, --output: Set output directory (default: ./docs) --commonjs  : Use if target scripts use CommonJS for module loading (default) --requirejs : Use if target scripts use RequireJS for module loading (not yet implemented)

-If you specify a directory, CoffeeDoc will recursively document all `.coffee` files found under that directory.
+If [targets] is a directory, CoffeeDoc will recursively document all `.coffee` files found under that directory.

-Generated documentation is saved to the `docs/` folder under the current directory.
 If you wish to document several modules, make sure you generate all the docs with a single command -- this ensures that they will all appear in the `index.html` file.